Millennials challenge the way we work and manage.

-The reality is that rendering 35% of the workforce (to be over 50% by 2025) this way is probably equal parts unfair and pointless.
+The reality is that painting 35% of the workforce (50% by 2025) in this light is probably equal parts unfair and pointless.
 Millennials aren’t going anywhere (well… aside from the job-hopping).

-So, instead of recruiting someone you hope will be ‘different’, recognise the unique strengths and experiences they do bring and stop measuring them on loyalty and skills indicators of the past.
-If you subscribe to an abundance mentality, you’ll quickly see there is a LOT we can learn from them.
+So, instead of recruiting someone you hope will be different, recognise the unique strengths and experiences millennials do bring and stop measuring them on the loyalty and skills indicators of the past.
+If you subscribe to an abundance mentality, you’ll quickly see that millennials have a LOT to teach us.

 Nine ways to attract and retain excellent millennial talent:

 Consider the ways your team works together and whether these still serve you.
 Do they encourage a supportive working culture?
 Ideas for improvement:

 - Promote flat structure attitudes; you’re still the boss

 - Set regular time aside to encourage questions and innovation

 - Allow workers to self-manage and be available for check-ins

 - Set clear goals and deadlines for projects

 - Let your team decide how they accomplish their goals